zcvele/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 ### Emergency address validation

 To assign an emergency address to a user or to a network identifier, you must ensure that the emergency address is marked as "validated."
-Validation ensures that the address is legitimate, and that it can't be modified after it is assigned.
+Validation ensures that the address is legitimate.

 If you define an emergency address by using the address map search feature in the Teams admin center, the address is automatically marked as validated.
-If the format or representation of an address changes, you can't modify a validated emergency address.
-You must create a new address with the updated format.
+If the format or representation of an address changes, you can only modify a validated emergency address in specific regions, otherwise you must create a new address with the updated format.

+To modify a validated address with PowerShell, see [Set-CsOnlineLisCivicAddress](/powershell/module/teams/set-csonlineliscivicaddress)

 ### Emergency address geo codes